 At Cuddly Bear Templestowe we aim to provide an inclusive environment for all children, families and educators, acknowledging the uniqueness of everyone regardless of their race, gender, sexuality, religion, culture, physical and mental abilities and socio-economic background.

-We are guided by the Early Years Learning Framework and Victorian Early Years Learning and Development framework and in partnership with the Early Childhood Code of Ethics.
+We are guided by the Early Years Learning Framework and Victorian Early Years Learning and Development framework and in partnership with the Early Childhood Code of Ethics and Child Safe standards.

-We are governed by the National Quality Framework, and Education and Care services Regulations and Law.
-Our service philosophy guides the curriculum, our educators, management, policies and procedures at our service, and drives continuous quality improvement at Cuddly Bear Templestowe Early Learning Centre.
+We are governed by the National Quality Framework, and Education and Care services Regulations and Law and the child safe standards This philosophy guides the curriculum, our educators, management, policies and procedures at our service, and drives continuous quality improvement at Cuddly Bear Templestowe Early Learning Centre

 We believe in implementing a school transition program in our Government Funded Kindergarten, that allows smooth passage into schooling for children and families.
+We work closely with the local schools and their teachers for a smooth transition to school.
 We continually strive to develop and maintain collaborative and open partnerships with families and invite their participation into all aspects of our programs, policies, procedures and events.
 We invite parents to help us to meet the changing needs of our centre, valuing their feedback and ideas as we strive for continual improvement.

 At Cuddly Bear Templestowe we view all children as being capable and competent learners.
-We believe in creating a close and positive partnership with families, the Manningham area and wider community so we can work in collaboration to support the capabilities of all children, with regular incursion and excursions such as sport programs (Kelly- Sports) music and dance (Jumparoo), ELLA ( Early Learning Language Australia) and weekly aquatic education classes at local Swim-Centre.
+We believe in creating a close and positive partnership with families, the Manningham area and wider community so we can work in collaboration to support the capabilities of all children, with regular incursion and excursions such a, music and dance (Musical minds) and weekly aquatic education classes at local Swim-Centre.

 We believe home and family are the child’s primary educators and we foster collaborative partnerships for the holistic approach to learning, meeting each individual child’s needs for the best possible outcomes.

-We believe children learn best through hands on play, in the inquiry-based model of learning and having an emphasis on learning, incorporating intentional teaching with consideration for communication and language (Early Literacy and Numeracy), social and emotional development.
+We believe children learn best through hands on play, in the inquiry-based model of learning and having an emphasis on learning, incorporating intentional teaching with consideration for communication and language (Early Literacy and Numeracy), Science Technology, Engineering and Mathematics(STEM) social and emotional development.

-We believe in an open-ended play setting including the indoor and outdoor environments which encourages creativity and imagination skills, competency and choice in the child’s play.
+We believe in an open-ended play setting including the indoor and outdoor environments which encourages creativity and imagination skills, competency, risk taking and choice in the child’s play.

 - Children have a strong sense of identity.